Tofieldiaceae

 William Hudson (1730-1793) named Tofieldia for the British botanist Thomas Tofield (1730–1779).
 The family Tofieldiaceae was erected by Armen Takhtajan in 1995.
 Molecular phylogenetic studies of DNA sequences have shown it to be the second diverging clade in Alismatales, after the most basal clade, the family Araceae.
 Before the segregation of Tofieldiaceae was confirmed by cladistic methods, its genera had usually been assigned to Nartheciaceae, Liliaceae, or Melanthiaceae.
 Tofieldiaceae is recognized by the Angiosperm Phylogeny Group in their APG III system of plant classification.

 The circumscription of genera in Tofieldiaceae has been controversial.
 Many authors do not recognize Triantha as a separate genus from Tofieldia.
 A few authors have sunk other genera into Tofieldia as well.
 A phylogenetic analysis, based on two nuclear genes and ten chloroplast genes, has confirmed that all five of the genera are monophyletic and that Triantha and Tofieldia are close sister taxa.

 Description

-Small herbaceous perennials.
-Leaves equitant (distichous and overlapping), isobifacial.
-Inflorescence a raceme.
-Calyculus present.
-Tepals free.
-Fruit a capsule, usually septicidal.
+Tofieldiaceae are small herbaceous perennials.
+The leaves are equitant (distichous and overlapping), and unifacial.
+A calyculus is present.
+The inflorescence is a raceme.
+The tepals are free.
+The fruit is a capsule, which is usually septicidal.